bingobob/bingobob.github.io/index.md

 2. etc
 3. really

 nah, this article is different.

-Channel Swim
+# Channel Swim

-Power.
+# Power

-Raspberry What
+# Raspberry What

-Rolls royce solution
+# Rolls royce solution

-Affiliate links
+# Affiliate links

-Turn it off and on again
+# Just turn it off and on again already

-You're not in control of everything, spiders web,
+# You're not in control of everything, spiders web,

-Foundations
+# Foundations

-The simple things.... (try these first).
+# The simple things.... (try these first).
 Common sense not that common.

-Why are extenders bad?
+# Why are extenders bad?

-Am I wrong?
+# Am I wrong?

-Quick fixes
+# Quick fixes

-know your enemy (you can't manage what you can't measure).
+# Know your enemy (you can't manage what you can't measure).

-wifi needs wires
+# wifi needs wires

-less is more
+# less is more

-wifi is crap
+# wifi is crap

 yes I said it, it's all about convenience.
-Ask Mike in IT, does he connect his mission critical servers on wifi no.

-Interference, microwave ovens, ....
+Ask Mike in IT, does he connect his mission critical servers on wifi no. Interference, microwave ovens, ....